 From a luxe eco getway to canoeing through gorges, we've found the top escapes in the Top End.
-Plan your amazing weekend away in the Northern Territory now – all you need to do is drive from Darwin.
+Plan your amazing weekend away in the Northern Territory now.

 Image credit: Tourism NT/James Fisher

 Bremer Island in East Arnhem Land is a magnet for those keen to snare Spanish mackerel, tuna and reef fish off its stunning coastline.
 A 15-minute flight from Gove Airport, this paradisiacal spot is home to Banubanu Beach Retreat, a 12-guest eco getaway with canvas tents on elevated decks over the white sand, plus a bar, restaurant and a chef who’ll happily prepare whatever you’ve caught that day (pictured top).
 Book into the new penthouse bungalow, relax and soak up the property’s enchanting remoteness.
 If you’re lucky, you might also spot nesting turtles or their hatchlings.

 For culture: Kakadu National Park

 Just over three hours by car from Darwin, Cooinda Lodge is an outback oasis-style resort with easy access to Kakadu National Park.
 Delve deep into the traditional custodians’ connection to this richly varied land on an Animal Tracks Safari.
 Learn from the experts how to gather and forage before enjoying a meal of native foods, such as magpie geese, cooked on the camp fire at sunset.